 To participate, children must be four years of age on or before September 1 of the school year and must be a resident of Georgia.
 Five-year-old children who have not previously attended the Pre-K program and who have late birthdays or developmental delays that impact their readiness for school may also enroll at the request of their parents.

 Proof that a child is age eligible and is a Georgia resident is required to register for Pre-K. Acceptable proof-of-age includes birth certificate, passport, hospital record of live birth, green card, pink card or Federal I-94 card.
+You may order a birth certificate online directly from Georgia’s State Office of Vital Records using Official Vital Event Records (ROVER).
 Acceptable proof-of-residency includes a lease, utility bill or letter from a shelter or employer.

 All children enrolled in Georgia's Pre-K Program must have hearing, vision, and dental examination certificates (DHR Form 3300) on file within 90 calendar days of program entry.
 Form 3300 must be signed by a private practitioner or representative of a local Department of Health.